MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named OneNote.Sync.ProvisioningStarted.]*

 The critical signal used to ensure that after a user signs into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
-This is used to ensure critical regression detection for OneNote app and service health
+This is used to ensure critical regression detection for OneNote app and service health.

 The following fields are collected: